 2. To Thine Own Customer Be True

-In order to create a successful content strategy it’s important you know your customer better than she knows herself.
-I realize that may seem strange but hear me out.
+In order to create a successful content strategy, it’s important you know your customers better than they know themselves.
+I realize that may seem strange, but hear me out.
 Far too many business owners get excited about what they want to say in their content marketing instead of giving the customers what they want.
-To avoid this fatal marketing mistake it’s vital to study your target market until you know them better than they know themselves.
+To avoid this fatal marketing mistake, it’s vital to study your target market until you know them better than they know themselves.

 Here are some questions to consider: